MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-visual-studio-code/clone-github-repository.md

 ## Clone repository

-To get started, download the sample project using the following steps:
+To get started, download the sample project, `https://github.com/Azure-Samples/js-e2e-express-server`, using the following steps:

 # [From command palette](#tab/create-repo-command-palette)

 1. Open the command palette with the key combination of <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd>.

-1. At the command palette prompt, enter `gitcl`, select the **Git: Clone** command, and press **Enter**.
+1. At the command palette prompt, enter `gitcl`, select the **Git: Clone** command, then select **Clone from GitHub** and press **Enter**.

     ![gitcl command in the Visual Studio Code command palette prompt](../../media/how-to-clone-github-repo/visual-studio-code-git-clone.png)